-On May 15th, eBCCLS will pack up Overdrive and move to cloudLibrary.
+On May 15th, eBCCLS packed up Overdrive and moved to cloudLibrary.

 Here's what you need to know: